-The University must dismiss a formal complaint or any allegations therein if, at any time during the investigation or hearing, it is determined that:
+The Title IX Coordinator or designee must dismiss a formal complaint or any allegations therein if, at any time during the investigation or hearing, it is determined that:

-- 1. The conduct alleged in the formal complaint would not constitute sexual harassment as defined in the Prohibited Conduct section above, even if proved; and/or - The conduct alleged did not occur in an educational program or activity controlled by the University (including buildings or property controlled by recognized student organizations), and/or the University does not have control of the Respondent; and/or - 3.
-The conduct alleged did not occur against a person in the United States; and/or - 4.
-At the time of filing a formal complaint, the complainant is not participating in or attempting to participate in an education program or activity of the University.9
+- 1. The conduct alleged in the formal complaint would not constitute sexual harassment as defined in the Prohibited Conduct section above, even if proved; and/or - The conduct alleged did not occur in an educational program or activity controlled by the University (including buildings or property controlled by recognized student organizations); and/or - 3.
+The conduct alleged did not occur against a person in the United States.